Smart Certificate and Blockchain Connection

 Any colleges are also using blockchain technologies to monitor and check academic credentials.
-The University College London in the United Kingdom and the University of Nicosia in Cyprus, for example, use Bitcoin blockchain to verify academic credentials.
+The University College London in the United Kingdom and the University of Nicosia in Cyprus, for example, use the Bitcoin blockchain to verify academic credentials.
 On the Bitcoin Blockchain, the MIT Media Lab created a scheme for automated academic certificates.
-Sony Global Education is creating a useful educational infrastructure for open sharing of academic proficiency and progress records.
+Sony Global Education is creating a useful educational infrastructure for the open sharing of academic proficiency and progress records.

-To sum up, blockchain technology, which is at the beginning of the road, will find new solutions in many areas as it develops and will make its solutions simpler, more accessible and usable in the areas where it currently offers solutions.
-Only technology can find the solution of new types of frauds and thefts arising with the development of technology.
+To sum up, blockchain technology, which is at the beginning of the road, will find new solutions in many areas as it develops and will make its solutions simpler, more accessible, and usable in the areas where it currently offers solutions.
+Only technology can find the solution to new types of frauds and thefts arising with the development of technology.
 With blockchain technology, all data will be much more protected and provable in the future.